jajajasalu2/jajajasalu2/README.md

 ### Hi there 👋

+I'm just a guy who likes computers and tech stuff.
+If you do too, we'll probably hit it off!
+Currently working on mostly memory management stuff in the Linux Kernel.

+Areas of interest:
+- Operating Systems
+- Cybersecurity
+- Networking

 <!--
 **jajajasalu2/jajajasalu2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.